wickwirew/Shift/README.md

     <img src="https://github.com/wickwirew/Shift/blob/master/Resources/Shift.png" width="400"/>
 </p>

-Shift is a simple, delarative animation library for building complex view controller and view transitions in UIKit.
+Shift is a simple, declarative animation library for building complex view controller and view transitions in UIKit.

 ![Swift 5.0](https://img.shields.io/badge/Swift-5.0-green.svg)
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://doge.mit-license.org)

 Shift can automatically transition matched views from one view controller to the next, by simply providing an `id` to the source and destination views.
-Transitions like these can make transition feel very fluid and natural and can help give context to the destination screen.
+Transitions like these can make transitions feel very fluid and natural and can help give context to the destination screen.
 Additional animations can be applied to the unmatched views that will be run during the transition.

 Shift is very similar to [Hero](https://github.com/HeroTransitions/Hero) in that it can animate view controller transitions.
 It differs in that it is not tied to view controllers only.
 The animations can be applied to two different `UIView`s regardless of whether an actual transition is occurring.
 Which can be useful if you are transitioning between two child view controllers, or just two plain `UIView` subviews.
 It can also be plugged easily into custom transitions where you need to supply your own `UIViewControllerAnimatedTransitioning` or `UIPresentationController`.
-This can be very useful if the destination view controller maybe does not cover the full screen.
+This can be very useful if the destination view controller does not cover the full screen.

 ## Examples
 All examples can be found in the `/Examples` folder, and can be run via the `/Examples/Examples.xcworkspace`.